Fechin/reference/source/_posts/tensorflow.md

   - Python
 categories:
   - Other
 intro: This is a quick reference list of cheat sheets for Tensorflow.
-See also [PyTorch website](https://pytorch.org/)
+See also [Tensorflow website](https://tensorflow.org/).
+This docs will also include the usage of keras for the high-level models
 ---

 ## Imports { .cols-1 }